-At this point, you have already carried out several titration experiments in lab.
+At this point, you have already seen several titration experiments in lab.
 In a titration, one solution is added to a second solution in a way that allows the quantity of each solution to be measured accurately.
 Typically, one solution is added from a buret, a calibrated glass tube with a stopcock at the bottom.
 The buret allows additions of very small increments of solution and determination of the total volume added.
 The solution added from the buret is the titrant.
 Titrant is added to a carefully measured volume of a second solution in a flask or beaker.

 A chemical reaction occurs between solutes in the two solutions, and when just enough titrant has been added for complete reaction with the second solution, the equivalence point of the titration has been reached.
 From the balanced chemical equation for the titration reaction, the volume of each solution at the equivalence point, and the concentration of one of the two solutions, the concentration of the other solution can be determined.